Examples of Rational Maps of CP^2 with Equal Dynamical Degrees and No Invariant Foliation: Introduction

 {\bf Acknowledgements.} --- We have benefited greatly from discussions with Eric Bedford, Serge Cantat, Laura DeMarco, Jeffrey Diller, Tien-Cuong Dinh, and Charles Favre.
+We thank the referee for several helpful comments.
 This work was supported in part by the National Science Foundation grants DGE-0742475 (to S.R.K), DMS-1102597 (to R.K.W.R.), DMS-1348589 (to R.K.W.R.), and IUPUI startup funds (to R.A.P. and R.K.W.R.).